 IM225 MECHANICAL CAD (3.0 credits/60 clock hours) An intermediate course of 2D drafting using AutoCAD.
 This course will present advanced commands and techniques to create, annotate, revise and print technical drawings.
 This course will build on the first CAD class to allow the student to become more proficient with AutoCAD.
 The course material will be reinforced through hands-on examples and projects.
-Prerequisite: Introduction to CAD.
+Prerequisite: Introduction to CAD or Technical Drawing II.